YuiByte/esp32CAM-LittleCompanion/README.md

 # esp32-CAM

-This arduino script allows you to take pictures all 5mins and send it to telegram.
-The main idea of this project is to take pictures all 5mins and send it to telegram after i will use the API to download pictures sent on it.
-The downloaded pictures will be analysed by a local AI that will generate a description of the photo and add the time information on it.
-On the same time the picture will be added autimatically to a website, after that the description will be added.
+This ESP32 project allows you to create a little companion that takes pictures of what you're doing every 10 minutes and sends them to a local server at home.
+That server will analyze the images, generate descriptions using AI, and add them to a local web server.

-Maybe later i will add some cool features like sharing my gallery using Immich to add more detailed pictures of my life analyse them and add a description.
+In the future, the idea might be to add cool features like sharing galleries using Immich (a self-hosted photo and video management solution), to add more detailed pictures of life and analyze them in the same way as the ESP32-CAM pictures.

-Functionalities ID :
-- Send message on telegram when battery’s low (20%) & When it's charged (80%)

 # Working Process (Now)
 ![](https://github.com/YuiByte/esp32-CAM/blob/main/img/Working%20Process%20(Now).png)